celestiaorg/docs/nodes/arabica-devnet.md

 recommend testing your validator operations on the [Mocha testnet](./mocha-testnet.md).

+## Network stability and upgrades

-With Arabica having the latest updates from all Celestia's products deployed on it, it can be subject to many changes.
-Therefore, as a fair warning, Arabica can break unexpectedly but given it will be continuously updated, it is a useful way to keep testing the latest changes in the software.
+Arabica has the latest updates from all Celestia's products deployed on it, it can be subject to many changes.
+Therefore, as a fair warning, Arabica can break unexpectedly, but given it will be continuously updated, it is a useful way to keep testing the latest changes in the software.

 Developers can still deploy on Mocha testnet their sovereign rollups if they